WebKit/explainers/spatial-backdrop/README.md

 These light sources are used to light the 3D model, but may also be used to light the browser chrome and other physically-lit parts of the operating system to give a natural appearance.

-If a backdrop is not provided use the same default environment map from the &lt;model&gt; element.
+If a backdrop is not provided use the same default environment map from the `model` element.

 ## Accessibility